 The reasons lecturing has survived for so long is because it’s robust.
 Anyone with a competent grasp of a subject can lecture successfully, and whilst some lectures can be dull and boring they almost always serve a purpose.
 Making sessions more participant-centred can generate some spectacular classroom experiences, and we should all try to achieve this.
 But be wary that a bad case discussion, or a bad simulation is a genuine waste of people’s time.
 Some argue that student-led classrooms can waste teacher skill.
+And although active-learning works, students don’t tend to enjoy it.
 A lecture is a good default and shouldn’t be undervalued.
 And a good lecture should be celebrated.

 Should I be an authoritarian?

 If you’re a teacher then you are an authority figure, and students are authority dependent.
 The quickest way to make students believe a course is good is to tell them that it’s good.
 So if the course really is good, say so!
 (It’s a sad dog that won’t wag it’s own tail).
 Don’t put yourself or your institution down.
 Take pride in your position and affiliations, and demonstrate positivity.
 You are a role model, so be a positive one.